‘Days Of Our Lives’ Spoilers: As Lani Hears Her Baby Died, News Of Another Pregnancy Rocks Salem, Fans Upset

 — Days of our Lives (@nbcdays) June 5, 2018

-Days of Our Lives viewers are aware that, while Abby was suffering from multiple personality disorder, one of her alters fell in love with Chad’s brother Stefan.
+Days of our Lives viewers are aware that, while Abby was suffering from multiple personality disorder, one of her alters fell in love with Chad’s brother Stefan.
 Outrage hit the internet when the alter (Gabigail) and Stefan slept together.
 At that time, the Inquisitr captured the public’s response to what they referred to as sexual assault between characters.

 Chad walked in on his wife and brother in bed together and immediately beat Stefan to a bloody mess.
 Eventually, Chad was able to make a breakthrough with Abby, getting her the mental help that she desperately needed.
-The character has been away from Salem, receiving psychiatric help, since that time.
+The character has been away from Salem receiving psychiatric help since that time.

 Abby’s return to town will undoubtedly shake up both Salem and the internet.
 Days fans are still reeling from the loss of Lani’s child and the news of a possible “rape baby” will surely add fuel to the fire.